jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - if the user account is in a role, the user has all privileges assigned to the role
   - MS Windows OS uses this model with groups
   - RBAC models can group users into roles based on the org's hierarchy, and it is a non-discretionary access control model; central authority access decisions can use the RBAC model
+  - RBAC allows assignment of privileges to users with minimum admin overhead
 - 5.4.2 Rule Based access control
   - **Rule-based Access Control**: use a set of rules, restrictions, or filters to determine access; key characteristic is that it applies global rules to all subjects
     - e.g. firewalls access control lists use a list of rules that define what access is allowed and what access is blocked